Music selected by ammel. This project asks the artists who created it to select books.

 -What aspects of his poetry particularly resonate with you?

-"The first line of the first poem in his collection reads:
+"In the first line in the first poem in the book he says:

 -It's interesting to have a worldview where contradictory elements can exist at the same time.
 Have poetry and music always been familiar to you?
 If so, please tell us how you first came into contact with them.